nixer89/XRPL-christmas-tree/README.md

 # Remote controlling the christmas tree
 This is only possible during a live event (also known as live stream).
 Outside of live streams, no remote control is possible!
-Your sent funds won't have any effect but they are still getting forwarded to @GoodXrp!
+Your sent funds won't have any effect!

-All proceeds going to @GoodXrp!

 # How to remote control my christmas tree: